mxagar/eda_fe_summary/README.md

 	- We need to find the sweet spot: since more bias means less viariance, and vice-versa, the sweet spot is the minimum sum of both:
 		- Perform cross-validation: see how the validation split error changes as we change the model hyperparameters.
 		- If train/validation/test error high: we're probably underfitting: add features, e.g., `PolynomialFeatures`.
-		- If validation error high: we are probably overfitting; solution: regularization (`Ridge`, `Lasso`, etc.), drop features / reduce dimensons, etc.
+		- If validation error high: we are probably overfitting; solution: regularization (`Ridge`, `Lasso`, etc.), drop features / reduce dimensions, etc.
 - **Cross-validation** and **hyperparameter tuning**:
 	- Perform a `train_test_split`, take `X_train` for cross-validation, `X_test` for final model performance
 	- Define a k-fold split: non-overlapping validation splits within the `train` subset